-We have worked in partnership with Queens Park Rangers to deliver Oaklands Rise, the first regeneration site at Old Oak Common in west London, home to the UK’s largest regeneration scheme.
+We worked in partnership with Queens Park Rangers to deliver Oaklands Rise, the first regeneration site at Old Oak Common in west London, home to the UK’s largest regeneration scheme.

 At a glance

-Oaklands Rise provides 605 new homes, 40% of which are affordable housing.
-In addition there is 3,500sqm of office and commercial space which will include a nursery and health facility, extensively landscaped public areas and a new road.
+Oaklands Rise provides 605 new homes, 40% of which are affordable housing, along with 3,500sqm of office and commercial space which will include a nursery and health facility, extensively landscaped public areas and a new road.
 The site sits within the Old Oak Common and Park Royal Development Corporation area, created to oversee the development of 650 hectares of land in west London.